 The discovery of effective vaccines against COVID-19 and their successful deployment is a key element in allowing countries to move away from periodic lockdowns and the economic damage this causes.
 The UK, having been a serious laggard in its ability to control the virus, has been successful in both securing vaccine supplies and rolling these out across its population.
 Clearly there are challenges ahead, and it is possible that we will have to deal with social distancing measures for some time, particularly during the winter.
-Nevertheless, lockdowns are easing and it currently appears that we are moving away from the most economically choking restrictions.
+Nevertheless, lockdowns are easing and we should move away from the most economically choking restrictions.
 Europe, while initially more effective at controlling its case numbers, has suffered well-publicised problems in securing vaccine supplies and this has acted as a brake on its progress.
-Nonetheless, lan says that it does appear to be heading in the right direction, albeit behind the UK.
+Nonetheless, it does appear to be heading in the right direction, albeit behind the UK.